 when I didn’t know that sex would make me feel

-like a dog chewing gum; and how I’d want
+like a dog chewing gum; couldn’t know why

-some gleaming screen with lights running in circles
+gleaming with lights that are running in circles

 but no one playing.
-The tables are still plastic-topped
+Tables are still plastic-topped

 have stood since boyhood days with their mouths